 Here are a few of other things that may be useful to consider before making a complaint:

 1) If you have experienced administrative concerns, such as timing of appointments, scheduling issues, fees, etc., they may be more appropriately dealt with by another person or organization (e.g., an Institutional Ombudsman, a schoolboard, the psychologist’s employer) rather than NSBEP.

 2) Psychologists may have to break confidentiality or privacy if the law requires them to make a report under the Children and Family Services Act or the Adult Protection Act, or if they believe that a person is a danger to themselves or others.

 3) Consider what you want as an outcome, and note that there are some things that cannot be changed because of a complaint, such as:

 a.
 The Board cannot change decisions made by third parties, such as insurance companies, Community Services, employers and family and other courts.

 b.
 The Board cannot make changes to written reports.
 (The Freedom of Information and Protection of Privacy Act has processes to address errors and omissions in personal information).

 c.
 The Board cannot award financial damages– this would require a civil procedure through the courts.

-When you believe that the psychologist’s behavior was unethical or did not meet professional standards, and you would like to make a formal complaint to the NSBEP, you can do so by completing and returning the attached consent forms.
+When you believe that the psychologist’s behavior was unethical or did not meet professional standards, and you would like to make a formal complaint to the NSBEP, you can do so by completing and returning the Complaint Form.